zng-ui/zng/TODO/_current.md

-* Opening a text file in the editor example causes an accesskit panic.
+* Scroll changing to start showing scrollbar causes accesskit panic.
+    - Scrollbar "Controls" the scroll.
+    - Scroll not included in update.

 # Publish